 Following the unanimous approval of a motion at Full Council on Monday 15th January, a task and finish group has been established to consider the future of Oakham.

-The Task and Finish group has been set up with community-wide representation by Rutland County Council’s Growth, Infrastructure and Resources Scrutiny Panel to look at ideas for improving the town.
+The Task and Finish group was set up with community-wide representation by Rutland County Council’s Growth, Infrastructure and Resources Scrutiny Panel to look at ideas for improving the town.

 At the Scrutiny Panel meeting on Thursday 22nd March 2018, Oakham Residents’ Group were the final group to be co-opted to the Task and Finish Group.